guifelix/awesome-tasker/readme.md

 ## Plugins
 ### [Official Plugins](https://play.google.com/store/apps/details?id=com.joaomgcd.autoappshub) - (Paid | Free)
+- [AutoApps](https://play.google.com/store/apps/details?id=com.joaomgcd.autoappshub) - Allows you to unlock (as individual purchases) all the Tasker plugins by the same developer, known as the AutoApps.
 - [AutoVoice](https://play.google.com/store/apps/details?id=com.joaomgcd.autovoice) (and the [pro key](https://play.google.com/store/apps/details?id=com.joaomgcd.autovoice.unlock)) - Custom voice commands for Google Now™.
 - [Tasker Settings](https://play.google.com/store/apps/details?id=com.joaomgcd.taskersettings) - Helper app for Tasker; It allows to change some settings that Tasker can't change by itself.
 - [AutoInput](https://play.google.com/store/apps/details?id=com.joaomgcd.autoinput) - Enables to interact with any Android™ app automatically.
 It also allows you to get info from other apps so you can use it in Tasker.